Essomia/geojuji/docs/shell.md

 ## 5. Bonus: CMD

-All the documentation written in his guide is MACOS-oriented.
+All the documentation written in his guide is MacOS oriented.

 However if you use Windows, you can find under `~/geojuji/shell/cmd/` folder a really basic configuration for `cmd.exe` to initialize some aliases inspired from linux shell: